-If an AMI day is declared, then the missed day will not have to be made up at the end of the school year.
-El Dorado Schools have been granted up to five (5) AMI days per school year.
+If an AMI day is declared, then the missed day will not be made up at the end of the school year.
+ESD has been granted up to 10 AMI days for the 2022-2023 school year.

 What is an Alternative Method of Instruction?

 AMI Packets have been put together for every class including fine arts, physical education, CTE, and core content classes.

 The packets include lessons for students to complete at home when school is closed.
 The material in the packets will be relevant to the current nine (9) weeks’ curriculum and is structured so that the work can be completed individually by the student.
 Assignments will include options for online or paper copy completion.
 Modified packets will be available for those students who receive special education instruction.

 The work in these packets will be completed ONLY if school is canceled and an AMI Day is declared.

 What is the difference in a regular Cancelation Day and an AMI Day?

 Based on the standards set forth by the ADE, students must complete assignments in order to be considered “present” for the school day.
 If there is an inclement weather day or an emergency that requires school to be closed, announcements will be made through the El Dorado School district phone/website/social media/news outlets.
 Students will follow the instructions to complete their AMI assignments from their individual teacher and/or school.

 How will I know if a missed day is an AMI Day or a regular Cancelation Day?

 El Dorado School District will post online via the website (eldoradopublicschools.org) and social media (Facebook & Twitter) when school is canceled and will note whether the day is an AMI Day.